North Carolina Courage: Stadium

 The North Carolina Courage play their home games at WakeMed Soccer Park, a soccer-specific stadium owned by Wake County and operated by the Town of Cary.
-The team shares the venue with North Carolina FC, a USL League One team also owned by Stephen Malik.
+Prior to 2026, the team shared the venue with North Carolina FC, a USL League One team also owned by Stephen Malik.

 The soccer complex consists of a purpose-built main stadium, two lighted practice fields, and four additional fields.
 The main stadium and the two lighted fields (2 & 3) are all FIFA international regulation size (120 yards x 75 yards).
 The main stadium seats 10,000 with the expansions of 2012.
 Field 2 also has 1,000 permanent bleacher seats.

 The park is on 150 acre that the State of North Carolina has leased to Wake County.
 Money to build the soccer park came from $14.5 million in county-wide hotel room and prepared food and beverage taxes.
 The Town of Cary assumed responsibility for operations and maintenance in 2004 from Capital Area Soccer League.
 On January 26, 2006, the Town of Cary council amended its lease to allow it to sublet the property to Triangle Professional Soccer through the year 2011 for the exclusive promotion of professional soccer and lacrosse events at the complex.
 This deal was extended for the new ownership group through 2014.

 Future stadium proposal

 On December 6, 2016, along with a name change, North Carolina FC announced plans for a housing and multi-use stadium development — originally announced as seating 24,000, then scaled down to 20,000 seats — in Raleigh, North Carolina, as part of the men's team's bid for a Major League Soccer (MLS) expansion franchise.
 Team owner Stephen Malik and real-estate developer John Kane led investment in the proposal, purchasing 88 acres of land in 2019 and estimating the total project cost to be $1.9 billion.
 The MLS expansion bid was put on hold in 2021 along with the stadium plans as the COVID-19 pandemic consumed municipal funding.
 The project gained former BioAgylitix CEO Jim Datin as an investor in June 2022.

-As of February 2023, developers Kane Realty Corp. projected that construction on the broader Downtown South development was expected to begin in spring of 2023, starting with work on a mixed-use residential project planned for completion in 2025.
-The project's first phase does not include a stadium.
+In December 2023, developers Kane Realty Corp. noted that the project was slowed due to interest rates, and that the first phase did not include a stadium.
+As of January 2025, there was still no timeline for groundbreaking.